ur0/book/variables.md

 int my_integer = 123;
 ```

-In the line above, we're declaring an \_integer, \_and assigning it a value of 123.
+In the line above, we're declaring an \_integer\_, and assigning it a value of 123.

 Similarly,